axxter99/sakai/providers/README.txt

    to use the unboundid provider is included in the configuration files:

-sample       Contains the sample providers.
+sample       Contains the sample providers. unboundid    Contains the unboundid UserDirectoryProvider

-unboundid    Contains the unboundid UserDirectoryProvider - see https://jira.sakaiproject.org/browse/SAK-23630 for proper configuration and use.
+	- see https://jira.sakaiproject.org/browse/SAK-23630 for proper configuration and use.
+	OR the README In that directory for proper configuration and use.

 kerberos     Contains a basic Kerberos provider.